PokoNut/ENGL393H/docs/importance.md

 Out of the box, many Linux distributions offer some kind of customization for icons and desktop themes.
 Additionally, you may swap around or even design you own custom window managers, desktop environments, and widgets.

-These are some examples from high-level users on r/unixporn:
+Here are a couple examples from high-level users on r/unixporn:

 ![](../assets/Axarva27.png)